entermix123/Personal-Dashboard/README.md

 # Personal-Dashboard
-## Project Defense - ReactJS Course July 2024
+## Project Defense - ReactJS Course July 2024 - https://softuni.bg/trainings/4529/reactjs-june-2024
+## Project Description
+### The project is developed with basic functionalities in focus on company management, data visualization and business strategies.<br><br>

 # You can start the project locally by following these steps:
 ## 1. Download the repo on your computer